Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

 tools or package parameters.

-As discussed in the Science Goals section, we will observe [CIII], CIII] at 1907 and 1909 Å for galaxies at 5 < z < 6, in addition to Hα 6563 and other optical emission lines such as [OII], [OIII] and Hβ for galaxies at 2 < z < 6 (but we only plan for Hα).
-[CIII], CIII] lands in disperser/filter G140M/F100LP, and the optical emission lines span all three grating/filter combinations that we are using (G140M/F100LP, G235M/F170LP, G395M/F290LP).
+As discussed in the science goals article, you will observe [CIII], CIII] at 1907 and 1909 Å for galaxies at 5 < z < 6, in addition to Hα 6563 and other optical emission lines such as [OII], [OIII] and Hβ for galaxies at 2 < z < 6 (but only plan for Hα).
+[CIII], CIII] lands in disperser/filter G140M/F100LP, and the optical emission lines span all three grating/filter combinations that you are using (G140M/F100LP, G235M/F170LP, G395M/F290LP).
 [CIII], CIII] is much fainter than Hα or any of the other optical lines of interest.
 Therefore, observing [CIII], CIII] requires longer integrations in G140M/F100LP .
-Consequently, we present two exposure time calculations below: one for [CIII], CIII] in G140M/F100LP and one for Hα in G235M/F170LP and G395M/F290LP.
-We are basing our rest-frame line integration times on Hα, even though we will detect other optical emission lines, because Hα is the most relevant line for our science case.
+Consequently, this example presents two exposure time calculations below: one for [CIII], CIII] in G140M/F100LP and one for Hα in G235M/F170LP and G395M/F290LP.
+Rest-frame line integration times are based on Hα, even though you will detect other optical emission lines, because Hα is the most relevant line for this science case.

 The optimal exposure specifications (e.g., number of groups and integrations) are the input needed for the Astronomer's Proposal Tool (APT) observation template, which is used to specify an observing program and submit proposals.

-The ETC workbook associated with this Example Science Program is called "#25 NIRSpec MOS Deep Extragalactic Survey" and can be selected from the Get a Copy of an Example Science Program dropdown on the ETC Workbooks page to get the read only version.
-The nomenclature and reported SNR values in this article are based on ETC v.
-1.5.1.
-There may be subtle differences if using a different version of ETC.
+The ETC workbook associated with this example science program is called "#25 NIRSpec MOS Deep Extragalactic Survey" and can be selected from the Example Science Program Workbooks drop-down on the ETC Available Workbooks page to get the read only version.
+The nomenclature and reported SNR values in this article are first based on ETC v.
+1.5.1 but are consistent with ETC v4.0.

 Define Sources and Scenes in the ETC